-This Emergency Shelters Booklet has been updated to facilitate communication in times of disaster.
+This Emergency Shelter Booklet has been updated to facilitate communication in times of disaster.

-The booklet includes the names, addresses and telephone numbers of key personnel and agencies in addition to Senior Wardens, Deputy Senior Wardens and Emergency Wardens.
+The booklet includes the names, addresses and telephone numbers of Senior Wardens, Deputy Senior Wardens and Emergency Wardens in addition to key personnel and agencies.
 This information is only current up to the time of printing since shelter staff may not be performing their substantive assignments for one reason or another during the period of the event.
 However, in such cases Shelter Wardens are requested to inform the Chief Shelter Warden as soon as possible so that changes may be disseminated.

-While every effort is being made to have this Ministry's annual civil works done during the school's summer vacation, it is expected that some schools will be unavailable as shelters.
+Every effort is made to have this Ministry's annual civil works conducted during the summer vacation; thus it is expected that some schools will be unavailable as shelters.